-All actuarial assumptions used in this report are reasonable for the purposes of this valuation.
 The combined effect of the assumptions is expected to have no significant bias (i.e., not significantly optimistic or pessimistic).
 All actuarial assumptions and methods used in the valuation follow the guidance in the applicable Actuarial Standards of Practice.
-Additional information about the actuarial assumptions is included in the section of this report included in the Actuarial Basis section of this report.
+Additional information about the actuarial assumptions is included in the section of this report.

-Board of Directors Minnesota State Retirement System December 7, 2023 Page 2
+Board of Directors Minnesota State Retirement System November 26, 2024 Page 2

 The contribution rate in this report is determined using the actuarial assumptions and methods disclosed in the Actuarial Basis section of this report.
-This report includes risk metrics on pages 6-9, but does not include a more robust assessment of the risks of future experience differing materially from the actuarial assumptions.
+This report includes risk metrics on pages 5-8, but does not include a more robust assessment of the risks of future experience differing materially from the actuarial assumptions.
 Additional assessment of risks was outside the scope of this assignment.
 We encourage a review and assessment of investment and other significant risks that may have a material effect on the plan's financial condition.